AbsaOSS/cobrix/examples/spark-cobol-app/README.md

 ## Running via spark-submit

-After the project is packaged you can copy 'target/spark-cobol-app-0.0.1-SNAPSHOT.jar' to an edge node of a cluster and use `spark-submit` to run the job.
+After the project is packaged you can copy `target/spark-cobol-app-0.0.1-SNAPSHOT.jar` (if build using `Maven`) or `target/scala-2.11/spark-cobol-app-assembly-0.1.0-SNAPSHOT.jar` (if built using `sbt`) to an edge node of a cluster and use `spark-submit` to run the job.
 Here us an example when running on Yarn:

 ```sh